Isaac0913/CPP/TextFileManager_how_to_use.md

 // How to use readLinesFromFile
 // Remember: readLinesFromFile returns a pointer of the dynamic array, so must release/delete after use
-// when reading the raw strings and inserting them into your own constructors: int size = 0;                                                             // this will the number of rows/records in your container later, string *lines = TextFileManager::readLinesFromFile("yourfile.txt", size); // the size will be updated based on how many lines it read in the text file if (lines != nullptr)
+// when reading the raw strings and inserting them into your own constructors: int size = 0;                                                             // this will the number of rows/records in your file later string *lines = TextFileManager::readLinesFromFile("yourfile.txt", size); // the size will be updated based on how many lines it read in the text file if (lines != nullptr)
 {